Title: Disruptive Behavior and Workplace Violence Policy

 - Major discipline (including but not limited to suspension without pay and termination) may be imposed for workplace incidents which are repeated and pervasive, and for a single incident which is severe and egregious.

 - Appeal of Formal Investigation - Any party dissatisfied with the outcome of a formal investigation may file a written appeal with the Chief of Staff, postmarked or delivered within 10 days of receipt of the determination letter.
-The appeal shall be in writing, presented by the complainant or respondent to the Chief of Staff, with a copy to the Office of Human Resources, as set forth below Chief of Staff's Administrative Assistant and a copy to the Office of Employee Equity (email@example.com) - identifying the subject as "Appeal".
-The Chief of Staff (or his/her authorized designee) will forward the appeal to an Appeals Panel, consisting of representatives of senior leadership, to review the appeal.
+The appeal shall be in writing, presented by the complainant or respondent to the Chief of Staff, with a copy to the Chief of Staff's Administrative Assistant and a copy to the Office of Employee Equity (email@example.com) - identifying the subject as "Appeal".
+As set forth below, the The Chief of Staff (or his/her authorized designee) will forward the appeal to an Appeals Panel, consisting of representatives of senior leadership, to review the appeal.
 The Appeals Panel may or may not elect to review a determination.
 The request for review will be responded to within 15 days by the Chief of Staff (or his/her authorized designee) will respond to a request for review within 15 days.

 - The complainant or respondent may request an appeal of the determination only if the complainant or respondent is able to produce new information not previously submitted or can produce information demonstrating that the determination was arbitrary and capricious.
 This means that the determination will be considered for review only if new information exists or if information exists demonstrating that it was invalid because it was made on unreasonable grounds or without consideration of the circumstances.